szu-security-group/cloud-object-storage-integrity-checking/README.md

 COS-integrity-checking (cloud-object-storage-integrity-checking) is a cloud storage auditing system that works for current main-stream cloud object storage services.
 This system is designed over existing proof of data possession (PDP) schemes.
 We further make them practical as well as usable in the real world.

-Our cloud storage auditing system has three parts: client, server, and cloud object storage (COS).
+Our cloud storage auditing system has three parts: client, server, and the backend cloud object storage (COS).
 COS-integrity-checking includes client and server directly; the server will communicate with COS.
 The architecture is shown below.
 The client part is called the *user* and the server part is called the *virtual machine*.

 ![architecture](architecture.png)